tiagosiebler/okx-api/README.md

 ## Structure
 This project uses typescript.
 Resources are stored in 3 key structures:
 - [src](./src) - the whole connector written in typescript
 - [lib](./lib) - the javascript version of the project (compiled from typescript).
 This should not be edited directly, as it will be overwritten with each release.
+This is also the version published to npm.
-- [dist](./dist) - the packed bundle of the project for use in browser environments.
+- [dist](./dist) - the packed bundle of the project for use in browser environments (manual, using webpack).
 - [examples](./examples) - some implementation examples & demonstrations.
 Contributions are welcome!

 ---